 The front side of this brochure includes photographs of scenery and artifacts, text, and quotations and illustrations from historic journals.
 Along the top and bottom, two large color images frame a body of text.
 At the center of the brochure, two topic-specific text boxes sit next to each other.
 A brief overview of the journey of the Corps of Discovery up to its arrival at the mouth of the Columbia River and present-day coastal Washington and Oregon leads into highlights from the Corps's overwinter stay at Fort Clatsop from December 1805 to March 1806.

 When Capt.
 William Clark wrote these words in his journal on November 7, 1805, he was not standing at the Pacific Ocean but the Columbia River estuary.
 It would be another couple of weeks before he or Capt.
-Meriwether Lewis would stand at what they had “been so long anxious to See.”
+Meriwether Lewis would stand at what they had, quote, “been so long anxious to See.”
 By then they had traveled over 4,000 miles across the North American continent with a contingent of 31 explorers, mostly U.S. Army enlisted men, known as the Corps of Discovery.

 The expedition was President Thomas Jefferson’s idea.
 He had for years been fascinated by the vast and virtually unknown territory west of the Mississippi River.
 In June 1803 he announced plans to send an exploratory party by rivers to the Pacific.
 He chose Lewis to head it, and Lewis selected Clark, his friend and former commanding officer, to share the responsibilities.
 They were to explore the Missouri River to its source, then establish the most direct water route to the Pacific, making scientific and geographic observations along the way.
 They were also to learn what they could of Indian tribes they encountered and impress them with the technology and authority of the United States.